psadmin-io/psst/README.md

 ## vault

 Create or update vaults with generated passwords.
-Specify `--type` to use different kind of vaults.
+Specify `--type` to use different vault types.

 Supported types: